 We stopped in Astoria after a fun week in Portland and before we started our road trip down the Oregon Coast.
 The historic city is an Oregon highlight and these are our 13 best things to do in Astoria, Oregon!

-13 Best Things to do in Astoria
+The Best Things to do in Astoria

 From reliving the 80 movie class the Goonies to climbing the Astoria column and wandering through the historic downtown, these are our 13 favorite things to do in Astoria, Oregon!
+Astoria can also be visited as a day trip from Portland.

 1 | Astoria Column